Want to submit an adventure race to our race calendar? Read our guide first.

 The First Settler’s Lodge, Local overnight accommodations all with private baths and views of the surrounding Grand Lake areas, including: luxury suite, bunk style loft, and four spacious bedrooms that accommodate two to six people

-Old Town Canoe, All racers will be entered into a drawing for a new Vapor kayak donated by Old Town Canoe.
+Old Town Canoe, All racers will be entered into a drawing for a new Discovery Old Town Canoe donated by Old Town Canoe.
 Thanks Old Town Canoe for supporting our event and assisting getting folks of all ages connected outdoors in the woods and waters of Maine!

 Machias Savings Bank With a focus on community involvement and showing exceptional people in our community just how much we care.